westmuse/program-committee/content/pc-materials/session-proposals.md

 abstract: Outline of the process for reviewing proposals.
 weight: 25
 ---
+BELOW IS THE OLD PROCESS FOR REVIEWING PROPOSALS.
+WHILE THIS PROCESS SHOULD NOT BE FOLLOWED, IT IS BEING LEFT UP AS IT MAY PROVIDE VALUE TO SOME.
+FOR 2022, PLEASE REVIEW [ALL PROPOSALS](https://pc.westmuse.org/proposals/) WITH AN UNDERSTANDING OF THE [WMA PROPOSAL REVIEWING GUIDELINES](https://pc.westmuse.org/pc-materials/reviewing-guidelines/) AND SEND IN YOUR REVIEW ON THE RANKING SHEET (EMAILED) BY APRIL 29, 2022.

+WMA Proposal Reviewing Guidelines

 Each PC member must read ALL of the proposals submitted.
 Please be sure to bring a copy of the proposals (digital is encouraged) with you to the meeting, and be prepared to discuss them in detail.
 Before the first meeting, please complete the following steps:

 1. Read all the [Guides for PC Members](/pc-materials/) thoroughly (If you have any questions, please ask the Co-Chairs)